singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 You can use any method from the list by passing `metric` parameter to the KNN object.
 Here is an answer on [Stack Overflow which will help](https://stackoverflow.com/questions/21052509/sklearn-knn-usage-with-a-user-defined-metric).
 You can even use some random distance metric.

-Also [read this answer as well](https://stackoverflow.com/questions/34408027/how-to-allow-sklearn-k-nearest-neighbors-to-take-custom-distance-metric) if you want to use your method for distance calculation.
+Also [read this answer as well](https://stackoverflow.com/questions/34408027/how-to-allow-sklearn-k-nearest-neighbors-to-take-custom-distance-metric) if you want to use your own method for distance calculation.

 ## The process of KNN with Example